Woman reviwing FDCPA rules and debt collection letters

 When debt collectors can contact you

-Even if you're working hard to streamline your debt, there are times when a debt collector is legally allowed to contact you.
+Even if you're working hard to consolidate your debt without a loan, there are times when a debt collector is legally allowed to contact you.
 They can call you, reach out via private message on social media, email you, send letters, or text you.
 However, that's only if you allow it.
 We’ll walk you through when they must stop.

 Who else debt collectors can contact